-Since 1 April 2012, the Authority has changed from undertaking a full annual revaluation to a rolling programme that ensures that all Property, Plant and Equipment required to be measured at current value or fair value is re-valued at least every five years, as detailed in the Narrative Report.
+The Authority has a rolling programme for revaluation that ensures all Property, Plant and Equipment required to be measured at current value or fair value is re-valued at least every five years, as detailed in the Narrative Report.
 The valuations of land and buildings are carried out externally by the Chartered Surveyors at Wilkes Head & Eve LLP, in accordance with the methodologies and bases for estimation set out in the professional standards of the Royal Institution of Chartered Surveyors (RICS).
-The sources of information and assumptions made in producing the various valuations for 1 April 2016 are set out in a valuation certificate and report.
-The increase in valuation of the 3 leisure centres has meant a previous year's reduction in value has been reversed out in the CIES (refer Note 18).
+The sources of information and assumptions made in producing the various valuations for 1 April 2017 are set out in a valuation certificate and report.

 Operational assets are defined as being held, occupied and used by the Authority in the direct delivery of services for which there is a statutory or discretionary responsibility, and valued as Existing Use Value (EUV).
 For specialised operational properties, depreciated replacement cost (DRC) is used.
-Further information is in the Statement of Accounting Policies Note 42(q) Property, Plant and Equipment and Note 42(y) Fair Value Measurement.
+Further information is in the Statement of Accounting Policies Note 38(q) Property, Plant and Equipment and Note 38(y) Fair Value Measurement.